 Quimbee’s outlines provide comprehensive coverage of all MBE and MEE subjects.
 Quimbee Outlines are written by experts and are perfectly tailored to the NCBE’s subject-matter outlines, so you can be confident you’re studying only the material that’s tested on the bar exam.

-So, if you’re wondering how to pass the Wisconsin bar exam, check out Quimbee MBE Review, and you’ll see why Quimbee is the best MBE review tool available.
+So, if you’re wondering how to pass the Wisconsin bar exam, check out Quimbee Bar Review, and you’ll see why Quimbee is the best supplemental course available.